 How Boston Children's Approaches Diabetes

-Because diabetes can require lifelong management, researchers at Children’s are investigating the earliest stages of the disease in order to understand how the disease develops and how it can be treated.
+Because diabetes can require lifelong management, researchers at Boston Children’s are investigating the earliest stages of the disease in order to understand how the disease develops and how it can be treated.
 Areas of research focus on

 - how to keep the insulin-secreting beta cells alive as a method both for treatment and prevention of Type I diabetes

 - tempering autoimmune activity in Type I diabetes

 - long-term follow up of diabetic patients for quality of life